VictorCraciunas/gym-app/README.md

 ![Home](Images/DatabaseDiagram.png)

 ## Important mentions
 -For sending the password via email i've used a thid-party SMTP server by GMAIL.
 This requires proper internet connection.
-It may have a delay until you receive the email with the password and if you don't receive it, you need to check you spam inbox as well.
+It may have a delay until you receive the email with the password and if you don't receive it, you need to check your spam inbox as well.

+## Conclusion
+The Gym App is a comprehensive solution for gym enthusiasts to track and manage their workout routines efficiently, having a simple and user-friendly interface.
+Various functionalities can be added in the future, making the app a good contender in the marketplace.